robinsajan/Static-blog/README.md

-Design page for a blog app
+Design for a blog app